L-Carslake/carslake-website/content/authors/lawrence/_index.md

 ---
 # Display name
-name: Lawrence Carslake
+title: Lawrence Carslake

-# Username (this should match the folder name)
-authors:
-- lawrence

 # Is this the primary user of the site?
 superuser: true

-# Role/position
+# Role/position/tagline
-role: Electronic and Communications Engineer
+role: Electronics and Communications Engineer

-# Organizations/Affiliations
+# Organizations/Affiliations to show in About widget
 organizations:
-- name: ""
+- name:
-  url: ""
+  url:

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include communications and RF system design.

+# Interests to show in About widget
 interests:
 - FPGAs
 - RF Circuit design
 - SDR Systems

+# Education to show in About widget
 education:
   courses:
   - course: 1st Class Masters in Electronic Engineering with Communications (MEng Hons)